Jenni Hermoso: 2016–2019: Algarve Cup, second Women's World Cup

-2018–19: 2019 FIFA Women's World Cup

 Hermoso during the 2019 Women's World Cup.

 In qualifying for the 2019 FIFA Women's World Cup in France, Hermoso directly contributed to goals in each of Spain's matches, accumulating 7 goals and 9 assists.
 In the second match of qualifiers against Serbia, she made her 50th appearance for the national team.
 Spain completed the qualifying phase as group winners, winning all matches.
-In the middle of the qualifying phase, Hermoso played the 2018 Cyprus Women's Cup which Spain won.
+During the qualifying phase, Hermoso played the 2018 Cyprus Women's Cup, which Spain won.

-Hermoso was named part of Spain's squad at the 2019 FIFA Women's World Cup in France.
-She scored twice in the opening game of their campaign against South Africa, with both goals coming from the penalty spot.
-She was named player of the match as Spain recorded their first ever win in a Women's World Cup tournament.
+Hermoso was a member of Spain's squad at the 2019 Women's World Cup.
+She scored twice in their opening game against South Africa, with both goals coming from penalty kicks.
+She was named player of the match as Spain recorded their first ever match win in a World Cup.
+Spain was eliminated from the tournament after losing to the United States during the Round of 16, although Hermoso scored twice in the match.

-Spain advanced to the Round of 16 for the first time in a World Cup tournament, and played against the United States.
-The USA scored within 7 minutes, but Hermoso brought a goal back two minutes later.
-She scored from outside the box off of a Lucía García assist, who took advantage of a giveaway from USA defender Becky Sauerbrunn.
-Spain ended up losing the match to the eventual tournament champions after a VAR-awarded penalty, which Hermoso said after the match that she "would not have called".

-2020–21: Euro 2021 and becoming Spain's all-time top scorer
+2020–2021: Becoming Spain's all-time top scorer

-On 14 February 2021, Hermoso scored 5 goals in a match against Azerbaijan.
-Of those five goals was her 41st goal with the Spanish national team, surpassing Veronica Boquete as the team's all-time highest goalscorer.
-Hermoso ended the qualifying round of the 2022 Euro tournament with 10 goals, the most in Group D. Despite being in the pre-selection for the tournament, Jorge Vilda controversially left her out of the squad for England, citing the remains of an injury sustained in the Champions League Final in May.
+In a match against Azerbaijan on 14 February 2021, Hermoso scored 5 goals, surpassing Veronica Boquete to become Spain's all-time highest goalscorer with 41 goals.
+Hermoso ended the qualifying round of the 2022 Euro tournament with 10 goals, the most in Group D. In a controversial move, Vilda did not name Hermoso to the squad for Euro 2022 in July, citing an injury she sustained during the Champions League Final in May.

 2022: Las 15

-After the Spanish Team once again did not process further than the quarter-finals at the 2022 Euros, many players internally voiced their concerns about multiple issues (e.g. training / preparation for games).
-Hermoso, as part of the group of captains alongside Irene Paredes and Patri Guijarro, communicated these issues with Vilda and Rubiales.
-When seemingly nobody took their concerns seriously, 15 players asked the federation via email not to be called up to any upcoming camps.
-While Hermoso was not part of this group of players, she later shared her thoughts on the topic and voiced her unconditional support for her teammates, as well as the wish to work together on improving the working conditions at the national team.
-As a result of her publicly supporting the 15 players, Hermoso was one of the players not called up by Vilda for the following matches, but made her return in February 2023.
+After Spain failed to make it past the quarter-finals at Euro 2022, many concerned players, including Hermoso, Irene Paredes and Patri Guijarro, discussed various issues with Vilda and RFEF president Luis Rubiales.
+Later, 15 players—not including Hermoso—felt they were not being heard, and asked the RFEF not to be called up to any upcoming camps.
+Hermoso voiced her support for these 15 players, as well as the wish to work together on improving the working conditions at the national team.
+As a result of her publicly supporting the 15 players, Hermoso was not called up by Vilda for upcoming matches.